PART VIIITransfers, Assignments and Registration (continued)

 Marginal note:Disclosure — governments and agencies

-(a) the government or agency undertakes to keep the information or documentation confidential and not to disclose it without the Board’s written consent;
+(a) the government or agency undertakes to keep the information or documentation confidential and not to disclose it without the Regulator’s written consent;

-(b) the information or documentation is disclosed in accordance with any conditions agreed to by the Board and the government or agency; and
+(b) the information or documentation is disclosed in accordance with any conditions agreed to by the Regulator and the government or agency; and

 (c) in the case of disclosure to a foreign government or agency, the Minister consents in writing.